-The content of this domain must become embedded into the practice of all Pharmacy Services Assistants (PSA).
+The content of this unit must become embedded into the practice of all Pharmacy Services Assistants (PSA).
 Person-centred care is one of the nine standards for pharmacy professionals.
 Although PSAs are not registered with the General Pharmaceutical Council, members of the public have an expectation that they will be treated with the same professionalism by any health or care worker they encounter.
-Pharmacy professionals have a duty of care to ensure the safety and well-being of those to whom they provide a service. to enable them to make patients their first concern.
+Pharmacy professionals have a duty of care to ensure the safety and well-being of those to whom they provide a service.
+Therefore, them to make patients their first concern.
 They need to be vigilant and recognise signs that a person may need additional help or support, in particular children and vulnerable adults.
 The second part of this domain is about promoting healthy lifestyles.
-This may be seen as a role carried out by community pharmacies.
-Health professionals who have contact with patients or members of the public in any setting do have the opportunity to influence life-style choices and this topic will explore ways in which a PSA can contribute to national targets.
+Health professionals who have contact with patients or members of the public in any setting do have the opportunity to influence lifestyle choices and this topic will explore ways in which a PSA can contribute to national targets.